pushpendra-1104/Credibility_Detection/README.md

-👍 This work was done when both authors of paper were at IIT Kharagpur !! 👍
+👍 This work was done when authors of paper were at IIT Kharagpur !! 👍